Sacroiliac Joint Discomfort

 Some patients find relief from SI joint pain by wearing a sacroiliac back belt that wraps around the hips and provides support to the SI joints.
 We recommend the DonJoy SI Belt because it allows you to customize the amount of tension it provides.

 If conservative treatments do not work, your doctor may recommend steroid injections into the SI joint, which will provide pain relief.
 Surgery for SI joint dysfunction can also be done, where the doctor will fuse the SI joints.
-The surgery helps minimize motion at the SI joint, which usually eliminates pain.
+The surgery helps minimize motion at the SI joint, which usually minimizes pain.